cookie-cutter-123/task-warrior/README.md

-# Task Warrior CLI Automation Tests
+# Task Warrior CLI and Cart API Automation Tests

-This project contains automated tests for the Task Warrior CLI application using `pytest`.
+This project contains automated tests for the Task Warrior CLI application and Cart API using `pytest`.

 ## Prerequisites